 About me

-I’m a former staffer for Boston Magazine and Cleveland Magazine.
-I’ve also written for The Boston Globe, TheAtlantic.com, Columbia Journalism Review, Harvard Law Bulletin, and Agence France-Presse.
+I’ve written for POLITICO Magazine, the Washington Post, and Smithsonian.
+I’m a former staffer for Experience Magazine, Boston magazine and Cleveland Magazine.
+I’ve also written for The Boston Globe Magazine, TheAtlantic.com, Columbia Journalism Review, and Agence France-Presse.

-My interests and obsessions include politics, cities and transit, crime, science, arts & culture, American history, and Eliot Ness.
+My interests and obsessions include politics, crime and policing, cities and transit, science and technology, arts & culture, books, robots, penguins, the Korean DMZ, France, American history, and Eliot Ness.

 I’ve written about a micronation, a microvillage, surfing Lake Erie, and going places you’re not supposed to go.